Home Invasion Crime Statistics

 It takes less than 10 minutes for an average burglar to go through their victim’s home and find what they’re after, FBI statistics tell us.
 Information about what they most commonly take can be found below.

 During the time they’re in, burglars search for anything that can easily be sold or traded.
-Their primary goal is cash, but they’ll be more than glad to take your electronics (laptops, smartphones, etc.), jewelry (watches, earrings, necklaces), firearms, power tools, or your car.
+Their primary goal is cash, but they’ll be more than glad to take your electronics (laptops, smartphones, etc.), jewellery (watches, earrings, necklaces), firearms, power tools, or your car.
 Any documents found can also be a great asset to them, as they can steal the owner’s identity and open credit cards in their name.
 Burglary cases often involve stolen meds, as there are plenty of addicts in the business.

 20. The average burglary loss is valued at $2,416.